How to Remove Pen Ink From Clothes

 Do not dry the clothes in question or the stain will set and be impossible to remove.
 This applies to just about any clothing stain as well.

-How to Remove Ink From Clothes: Step 2
+How to Remove Ink Stains From Clothing: Step 2

 Don't panic just yet, sometimes milk alone isn't enough to completely remove the stain.
 That's okay we still have another option to try.

 Buy a cheap can of aerosol hairspray, it has to be the aerosol kind or it won't work.
 Place an old towel down directly beneath the stain, and saturate the ink with hairspray.
 Wait a few minutes, and blot (do not rub) the stain with a damp old cloth.

 You will see the ink on both your towel and your cloth as it works.
 Repeat until stain is gone.
 Launder as usual.
 If the stain didn't disappear after washing move on to step 3.

 How to Remove Ink From Clothes: Step 3

 If step 1 and 2 both fail, you may want to look into getting some Sodium Perborate.
 This is a special chemical that most of the dry cleaners use to remove ink, and whiten and brighten clothes.
 It's considered a very powerful stain remover for all types of stains.
 I think it runs about $20 or so, but it works miracles.